H20Zhang/H20Zhang.github.io/_pages/about.md

    - Creating high-performance primitives to support graph database operations.
    - Optimizing complex graph queries, such as subgraph counting queries, to tackle challenges posed by intricate data structures and analytical requirements.

-Currently, I am leading the development of the next-generation unified data processing engine at Huawei.
+Currently, I am leading the development of the next-generation high performance composable graph database and unified data processing engine at Huawei.

 **We are actively seeking talented individuals for full-time positions and internships who share our passion for system research and development.
 If you're interested, please reach out to me with your details or resume!**